 Throughout the 19th and 20th centuries, Williamsburg was a hub of industrial, cultural, and economic growth with many major businesses, schools, banks, and factories.
 Today it is one of New York City’s most vibrant neighborhoods and the epicenter of Brooklyn’s creative culture.
-Domino Park, built by Two Trees on the site of the former Domino Sugar Factory, has opened the waterfront to the public and the neighborhood’s mix of artistic energy, exiting restaurants and unique retail shops make it one of the city’s most desirable places to live and work.Williamsburg availabilities
+Domino Park, built by Two Trees on the site of the former Domino Sugar Factory, has opened the waterfront to the public and the neighborhood’s mix of artistic energy, exciting restaurants and unique retail shops make it one of the city’s most desirable places to live and work.Williamsburg availabilities

 325 Kent is the first building of the acclaimed Domino development and has it all: luxury apartments with amenity-rich Studios, 1 and 2 Bedrooms in an idyllic location, stunning architecture, jaw-dropping skyline views of Williamburg Bridge and NYC, unparalleled amenities, such as outdoor grilling and dining areas on our rooftop and 24-hour concierge, curated retail and a new 5-acre waterfront park.